AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Discussion

-Teams can use the map to shift time from low-signal toil to higher-order knowledge and people work, creating room for learning and designing ceremonies that preserve recognition (e.g., crediting rationales and reviews).
-Leaders should track experience outcomes (flow, satisfaction, confidence) alongside throughput and invest in intentional “moments that matter” to maintain cohesion in an era of AI-accelerated solo work.
-AI may free time for complex, creative problem-solving and human-facing coordination, but this shift is not automatic; it requires intentional \emph{job crafting} (redesigning roles, rituals, recognition) so higher-order work is visible/rewarded; and support for \emph{horizontal skill expansion} (product sense, data/AI literacy, operations).
-Open questions remain: \textit{Does AI truly create time for meaningful human work, or mainly boost throughput?
+\textit{\textbf{Deliberate job (re)design}:} Teams can use the map to shift time from toil to higher-order knowledge and people work, creating room for learning and designing ceremonies that preserve recognition (e.g., crediting rationales and reviews).
+Leaders should track experience outcomes (flow, satisfaction, confidence) alongside throughput and invest in intentional \textit{``moments that matter''} to maintain cohesion in an era of AI-accelerated solo work.
+This shift is not automatic; it requires intentional \emph{job crafting} (redesigning roles, rituals, recognition) so higher-order work is visible/rewarded; and support for \emph{horizontal skill expansion} (product sense, data/AI literacy, operations).
+Open questions remain: \textit{Does AI truly create time for meaningful work, or mainly boost throughput?
 Which job-crafting moves best preserve meaningful work?
-When?}
+Under what conditions?}